 Email Autoresponders are the New Black

-But the real stat that floored me was that, even with that upward trend, autoresponders, or triggered messages, accounted for just 3.5% of outbound marketing emails in Q2 2013.
+But the real stat that floors me is that, even with that upward trend, autoresponders, or triggered messages, accounted for just a tiny posrtion of outbound marketing emails.
 How is it that low?

 Don’t get me wrong, as an email marketing professional whose primary concerns are inbox deliverability, domain reputation, and ESP/ISP relations, email autoresponders always prove to be a thorn in my side.
 But that doesn’t mean autoresponders aren’t highly effective email marketing tools when used responsibly — less “set-it-and-forget-it” and more “automated-and-observed.”